LOOSE-LIPS/loose-lips-2.0/src/routes/blog/howard-mades-sunday-jams-nouvelle-vague-in-a-manner-of-speaking/index.md

     imported/howard-mades-sunday-jams-nouvelle-vague-in-a-manner-of-speaking/image1073.jpeg
 description: >-
-  SO i first heard this on Sugar Rush, a channel 4 show from like 2005 about teenage girls in Brighton, definitely shouldn&#39;t of been watching it at the age I was.
+  SO i first heard this on Sugar Rush, a channel 4 show from like 2005 about teenage girls in Brighton, definitely shouldn't of been watching it at the age I was.
 But alas it sparked my raging lesbian hormones and showed me a very good song.
 Nouvelle Vague are sick, you should all also check [...]Read More...
 published: true